Continue reading on DataGuidance with:

 The registration for the processing of personal information is not required or prescribed by POPIA.
 Section 18 of POPIA prescribes the following notification requirements when collecting personal information from a data subject:

-- any particular law authorising or requiring the collection of the information;
+• any particular law authorizing or requiring the collection of the information;

-- the fact that, where applicable, the responsible party intends to transfer the information to a third country or international organisation and the level of protection afforded to the information by that third country or international organisation;
+• the fact that, where applicable, the responsible party intends to transfer the information to a third country or international organization and the level of protection afforded to the information by that third country or international organization;

-In this regard, the responsible party must obtain prior authorisation from the Information Regulator, in terms of Section 58 of POPIA, if it plans to (Section 57(1) of POPIA):
+In this regard, the responsible party must obtain prior authorization from the Information Regulator, in terms of Section 58 of POPIA, if it plans to (Section 57(1) of POPIA):

-- process information on criminal behaviour or unlawful/objectionable conduct on behalf of third parties;
+• process information on criminal behavior or unlawful/objectionable conduct on behalf of third parties;

-- transfer special personal information, or information regarding children, to a third party in a foreign country that does not provide an adequate level of protection.
+• transfer special personal information, or information regarding children, to a third party in a foreign country that does not provide an adequate level of protection and/or comply with the provisions of section 72 of POPIA.

 Moreover, the responsible party must not carry out processing that has been notified to the Information Regulator in terms of Section 58(1) of POPIA until the Information Regulator has completed its investigation or until they have received notice that a more detailed investigation will not be conducted (Section 58(2) of POPIA).